intel/intel-ipsec-mb/test/kat-app/README.md

 Test vectors are loaded at runtime from the JSON files in the `vectors` directory.
 Use `--vector-dir <DIR>` to point the application at a different directory.

+### Common KAT modules

+The common KAT modules `kat_common_cipher` and `kat_common_hash` provide reusable job setup, submission, completion, cleanup, and result-validation paths for cipher and hash algorithms.
+Algorithm-specific tests supply preparation and cleanup callbacks for fields and resources owned by that algorithm.
+The helpers allocate independent output buffers, retain each job's vector index for out-of-order completion, and validate results against the corresponding vector.
+They support the standard job API and the applicable generic, cipher-only, or hash-only burst APIs.

+The cipher and hash helpers are intentionally separate.
+Cipher jobs validate plaintext or ciphertext and may need in-place handling, while hash jobs validate authentication tags and may configure hash-specific fields.
+The callbacks keep those algorithm-specific details out of the common submission and completion logic.

+There are a few limitations.
+A helper does not infer algorithm-specific job fields, key schedule formats, IV construction, or special vector framing; those remain in the caller's callbacks.
+Not every test can use the helpers, particularly direct APIs, AEAD tests with additional tag/AAD behavior, and tests that mix algorithms in one operation.
+The helpers also cover job and burst APIs, not direct API validation.

 The [Project Wycheproof](https://github.com/google/wycheproof) vectors are held in the `wycheproof_*.json` files and are run as part of the test type of the algorithm